kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/application-installation/_index.en.md

 *note: if `atomic` is true, then wait must be true.
 If `wait` is true then `timeout` must be defined.*

+If `.spec.deployOptions.helm.atomic` is true, then when installation or upgrade of an application fails, `ApplicationsInstallation.Status.Failures` counter is incremented.
+If it reaches the max number of retries (hardcoded to 5), then the applicationInstallation controller will stop trying to install or upgrade the application until applicationInstallation 's spec changes.
+This behavior reduces the load on the cluster and avoids an infinite loop that disrupts workload.

 ## ApplicationInstallation Reference
 **The following is an example of ApplicationInstallation, showing all the possible options**.